 October 2008.
 John Popper gifts a harmonica to the host of CBS The Early Show just as Blues Traveler is about to perform for its national television audience.
 “It’s like life,” he says of the harmonica, “sometimes you blow, sometimes you suck.”
 It’s a line he’s been recycling for decades and on this occasion was funny more for its awkwardness – the host’s raised eyebrows and nervous laugh – than the joke itself.
-The pun of course is that a harmonica – the instrument Popper revolutionized – is played by alternatingly blowing in it and sucking air out of it.
+The pun of course is that a harmonica, the instrument Popper revolutionized, is played by blowing and sucking air in and out of it.
 But it’s the humor within the social awkwardness this double entendre creates that makes Suck and Blow an apt title for Popper’s new book, in stores tomorrow.
 Written in a self-deprecating, conversational voice, Suck and Blow reads like Popper is hanging with you, telling one funny story after another of himself, a misfit ad-libbing his way through the awkwardness that is life.
 It’s not for nothing it was The Future Heart’s most anticipated book of the season.
 It surpasses expectations.
-The pages fly by, partly because of the brisk pace set by its short chapters, mostly because of John’s way with words and, of course, the tales being told.
+The pages fly by, partly because of the brisk pace set by its short chapters, but mostly because of John’s way with words and, of course, the tales being told.

 Ahead of the book release The Future Heart caught up with Popper on his book tour.
 “I was funny enough to know I wasn’t funny,” he says of his adolescent ambition to be a comedian.
 “It’s like being a chess enthusiast and knowing you’ll never be a great chess player.
 That’s me and comedy.”
 That’s also what makes the book hilarious: he’s aware of the awkwardness.
 He’s in on the joke even when he’s the punchline.
 His young aspiration to be a comedian led him to imitating the Blues Brothers – literally the source of the “Blues” in “Blues Traveler” – which led him to changing lanes from comedy to music, which eventually led him to twenty appearances on Letterman, a Billboard Hot 100 record for longest chart run, over ten-million album sales and – yep, more awkward situations.
 Like when he won a Grammy only to be mistaken – literally as he’s leaving the ceremony – for that guy from Tommy Boy.
 Or when

-All of this gave Popper a lot of experiences, musically and otherwise, which is crucial to Suck and Blow’s key accomplishment: the sense one gets reading it that it could not have been written by the 26-year old that wrote “Run-Around,” only by someone who has lived long enough to have had numerous run-arounds in professional and personal life, seen for himself the highs and lows of the music industry, played with a musicians-of-the-last-quarter-century who’s-who, and had enough time to thoughtfully reflect on it all.
+All of this gave Popper a lot of experiences, musically and otherwise, which is crucial to Suck and Blow’s key accomplishment: the sense one gets reading it that it could not have been written by the 26-year old that wrote “Run-Around,” only by someone who has lived long enough to have had numerous run-arounds in professional and personal life.
+Someone who has seen for himself the highs and lows of the music industry, played with a musicians-of-the-last-quarter-century who’s-who, and had enough time to thoughtfully reflect on it all.
 Suck and Blow is characterized by wit, yes, but also wisdom.

 Ahead of the book’s release – available for order in hard cover and Kindle at Amazon, and other retailers – Popper shared the same humor, reflectiveness and story-telling knack in discussion with The Future Heart: